linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 ## Installing the service mirroring component

-Linkerd contains a component which is responsible for continuously monitoring a set of remote clusters and mirroring services from these clusters.
+The first component required to get multicluster up and running is the service mirror.
+This component is responsible for continuously monitoring services on a set of remote clusters and copying these services from the remote cluster to the local one running the service mirror.
 In order to install the mirror on a cluster, you can run the following command:

 ```bash
 kubectl --context=london create ns linkerd-multicluster && \